My setup

 • Ghostty

-Ghostty is a pretty new terminal emulator and I’m currently trying to put it through my workflows to see how the experience is.
+Ghostty is a newer terminal emulator, and I’m putting it through my workflows to see how the experience holds up.

 Great software for working with databases.
-Has saved me from building about a thousand admin interfaces for my various projects over the years.
+It has saved me from building about a thousand admin interfaces for different projects.

-This is where I run my local Kubernetes cluster while I interact with it from all my other devices.
+This is where I run my local Kubernetes cluster while interacting with it from my other devices.

 Design